 How to Grow String of Pearls

 The string of pearls plant is not particular about its conditions.
 Given enough light and fertilizer, it will grow quite vigorously in a single season.
 A single plant will survive for about five years if properly cared for, but if you propagate new plants from stem cuttings, you can effectively keep it alive indefinitely.

-String of pearl needs only a few hours of direct sunlight per day.
+String of pearls needs only a few hours of direct sunlight per day.
 It does, however, require indirect sunlight as well.
 While your plant can survive and thrive with a minimum of care, plenty of light is absolutely essential.

 Any regular succulent potting soil is fine, but sandy soil is best.
 A good choice for this plant is a cactus potting mix; alternatively, use a 3:1 mix of potting soil and sharp sand.

 Keep its soil lightly moist during the growing season in the spring and summer.
-During the winter, its water can be scaled back.
-If its spherical leaves are flattening out, it needs more water.
+Reduce water during the winter months.
+If its spherical leaves are flattening out, the plant needs more water.
 Be careful not to overwater; succulents like string of pearls are drought-resistant but cannot survive with wet, soggy roots.

 Temperature and Humidity

 String of pearls thrives in warm temperatures above 70 degrees Fahrenheit from spring through fall.
-It grows best with a cooler winter, down to about 50.
+It grows best with cooler winter temperatures of 50 to 60 degrees Fahrenheit.
 Low humidity is best for this plant (40 percent or lower).
 Your string of pearls plant will thrive outdoors in summer, but avoid very hot noonday sun, which can burn its leaves.

-Feed your string of pearls plants biweekly during the growing season with a balanced liquid or water-soluble fertilizer like a 12-12-12, diluted to about half strength.
-During its dormant period, it needs feeding only about every six weeks.
+Feed your string of pearls plants biweekly during the growing season with a balanced liquid or water-soluble fertilizer l(for example,12-12-12), diluted to about half strength.
+During its winter dormant period, feed only about every six weeks.

 Potting and Repotting

 It's a good idea to repot string of pearls every year at the beginning of spring.
-It can be repotted only a few times before it eventually begins to die back.
-After a few years, you’re better off propagating new cuttings rather than trying to preserve a single plant.
+These plants can be repotted only a few times before they eventually begin to die back.
+After a few years, its better to propagate a plant from new cuttings rather than trying to preserve an older plant.

 Propagating String of Pearls